AGonzalez5195/ios-control-flow-lab/README.md

 - No parentheses around the conditions
 - No opening and closing brackets in each of the cases
-- No default case in the switch statement
+- ((No default case in the switch statement))
 - No print statement right outside the switch statement

+There is no default case in the switch statement so it is not exhaustive.
+The other answers aren't relevant.
 ***
 ## Question 5